nahdukesaba/be-assignment/README.md

 `#    network_mode: host`.
 This will allow you to do so but faced with another limitation which is you cannot access the api from your localhost.
 This time you are refused by the app.
 This is to be expected since `Published ports are discarded when using host network`

+### V1.1.0

+If you want to experience the full functionality of the services, use version V1.1.0 and follow the step `How to Run` above

 ##### Note
 My Github account got tangled on my IDE so i need to authorized my other Github account so i can commit my changes